-However, it’s a process that takes time, dedication, commitment, and patience, if you want to be successful and profitable in the Forex market in the long run.
+However, it’s a process that takes time, dedication, commitment, and patience, if you want to be successful and profitable in the Forex markets in the long run.

 You also need to apply tools and techniques to manage your money and risks – if you don’t do those things, you wouldn’t be trading – you’d be gambling.

-#1 Only invest money you don’t need
+#1 Only trade money you don’t need

-It might sound obvious, but the first rule in currency trading, or any other kind of trading for that matter, is to only risk the money you can afford to lose.
+It might sound obvious, but the first rule in Forex trading, or any other kind of trading for that matter, is to only risk the money you can afford to lose.
 Many traders, especially beginners, skip this rule because they assume that it “won’t happen to them”.

-#2 Think about your risk tolerance
+#3 Think about your risk tolerance

 Before you start trading, you need to determine your risk tolerance, depending on: